KarteekMenda93/KarteekMenda93/README.md

 I am a Data Science Professional, Artificial Intelligence Enthusiast and a Machine Learning Blogger.

-- 🔭 I’m currently working on Transformer Modles, 🤗 and State of Art Algorithms.
+- 🔭 I’m currently working on Transformer Models, 🤗 and State of Art Algorithms.
 - 🌱 I’m currently learning more about Time Series using Facebook Prophet.
 - 👯 I’m looking to collaborate on Medium, Twitter.
 - 💬 Ask me about Machine learning, Deep Learning and NLP tasks.